What is it?

 You can use the Time Limit feature to restrict the amount of time that a student can have the test open.
 When you use this option, you can add (in minutes) the time limit and decide if the student’s work with automatically be saved and submitted when the time expires, or if the students are allowed extra time.

-Note: If a student needs to have additional time, you will need to set up an Accommodation – you can see instructions on how to do this in [link/this guide].
+Note: If a student needs to have additional time, you will need to set up an Accommodation – you can see instructions on how to do this in our guide.

 Goals and standards: